commandops/commandops.github.io/posts/survivors-script.md

 Last Updated: August 15, 2018

-Status: still in testing but looking good, no known issues
+Status: still in testing but mostly looking good.
+Known issues: subs can pickup at any depth, ships sinking create survivors but can still pick them up themselves until they actually sink.
+Probably should also limit the types of unit that can pickup survivors, not sure a Cobra gunship should be able to pickup someone.

 I got a little carried away with a downed pilot script made by Angster (and modified by TyphoonFr/Gunner98).
 I added a bunch of configuration options, and made it so any type of unit can rescue a survivor.